 A bachelor’s degree usually takes four to five years to complete.

 Yes, there are several certificates and degrees in marketing that can be attained online through certified courses.

-Is it better to attain my degree the traditional way or online?
+Is it better to attain my marketing degree the traditional way or online?

-While studying online is always a feasible option, nothing can substitute the quality of live teaching where professors are able to transfer their experiences directly to the student.
+While studying online is always a feasible option, nothing can substitute the quality of live teaching where professors can transfer their experiences directly to the student.

 What are some of the jobs I can get with a marketing degree?

 A variety of jobs is available for marketing graduates.
 Some of these jobs may be:

 - Brand Manager

 What is the typical salary for a fresh marketing graduate?